Home > Flashcards > Print Preview

 - transport: hemoglobin binds to oxygen + transport

 - movement: myosin caises contraction o muscle fibres w/ actin

-: insulin binds to receptors in plasma memb. o target cells causing them to remove glucose fr blood
+- hormones: insulin binds to receptors in plasma memb. o target cells causing them to remove glucose fr blood

 - defence: immunoglobin act as antibodies to inactivate/destroy foreign antigens

 Explain significance of polar and non-polar amino acids (3)

-controlling position of proteins in membranes
+- controlling position of proteins in membranes

-creating hydrophilic channels through membranes
+- creating hydrophilic channels through membranes

-specificity o active sites in enzyme
+- specificity o active sites in enzyme

-polar have hydrophilic r group, non polar opp
+- polar have hydrophilic r group, non polar opp

 Explain non polar / polar AA for position o proteins in membranes

-polar aa found on parts protein molecule tt protrude fr membrance b/c water exists there, in ECF and cytoplasm
+- polar aa found on parts protein molecule tt protrude fr membrance b/c water exists there, in ECF and cytoplasm

-non polar Aa found in parts o membrane proteins embedded in plasma membrane = keeps proteins embedded /stabilizes structure
+- non polar Aa found in parts o membrane proteins embedded in plasma membrane = keeps proteins embedded /stabilizes structure

-polar aa create channels in transport proteins where hydrophilic substance can diffuse through P.M.
+- polar aa create channels in transport proteins where hydrophilic substance can diffuse through P.M.

 specificity o active sites in enzymes (polar/non polar aa)

-If the amino acids in the active site of an enzyme are non-polar -> active site specific to non-polar substrates
+- If the amino acids in the active site of an enzyme are non-polar -> active site specific to non-polar substrates

-if the active site = polar amino acids then the active site is specific to a polar substance
+- if the active site = polar amino acids then the active site is specific to a polar substance

-AA w/ postively charged r groups -> attract negatively charged substrate ions; vice versa
+- AA w/ postively charged r groups -> attract negatively charged substrate ions; vice versa

 hydrophilic channels through membranes

-polar aa on surface o proteins make them water soluble
+- polar aa on surface o proteins make them water soluble

-non polar aa in centre = stabilize
+- non polar aa in centre = stabilize

-non polar aa cause proteins to remain embedded in membranes
+- non polar aa cause proteins to remain embedded in membranes

-polar aa create channels which hydrophilic substances can dissolve
+- polar aa create channels which hydrophilic substances can dissolve

-biological catalysts for chemical reactions
+- biological catalysts for chemical reactions

-Are globular proteins (tertiary or quaternary structure)
+- Are globular proteins (tertiary or quaternary structure)

-Have active site where the specific substrates bind
+- Have active site where the specific substrates bind

-affected by temperature, pH,
+- affected by temperature, pH,

 lowers activation energy o chemical reaction

-Region on the surface of an enzyme to which substrates bind
+- Region on the surface of an enzyme to which substrates bind

-catalyzes a chemical reaction involving the substrates.
+- catalyzes a chemical reaction involving the substrates.

 similarities lock and key model and induced fit model for enzyme activity

-both involve quaternary/tertiary protein w/ an active site
+- both involve quaternary/tertiary protein w/ an active site

-lowering o activation energy in chemical reaction
+- lowering o activation energy in chemical reaction

-product detaches fr active site after reaction
+- product detaches fr active site after reaction

 differences lock and key model and induced fit model for enzyme activity

-: assumes active site and sub match exactly
+- LK: assumes active site and sub match exactly

 - IF: not exactly

-: substrate fits exactly into active site
+- LK: substrate fits exactly into active site

 - IF: induced after binding

-: active site fits only one substrate
+- LK: active site fits only one substrate

 - IF: several similar but different substrates can bind

 lock and key model

-assumes active site and sub match exactly, not other molec fit or attracted
+- assumes active site and sub match exactly, not other molec fit or attracted

-enzyme lock, sub key
+- enzyme lock, sub key

-enzyme sub collide; sub binds
+- enzyme sub collide; sub binds

-active site catalyzes chemical reaction
+- active site catalyzes chemical reaction

-sub turns into product and detaches
+- sub turns into product and detaches

 induced fit model

-until substrate binds, active site doesnt fit sub exactly
+- until substrate binds, active site doesnt fit sub exactly

-sub approaches active site w/ KMT
+- sub approaches active site w/ KMT

-shape of active site changes as sub approaches and binds
+- shape of active site changes as sub approaches and binds

-then fits exactly
+- then fits exactly

-sub induces change in enzyme which weakens sub bonds -> product
+- sub induces change in enzyme which weakens sub bonds -> product

-detaches fr enzyme b/c doesnt fit active site anymore
+- detaches fr enzyme b/c doesnt fit active site anymore

-several diff but similar sub can bind to one enzyme
+- several diff but similar sub can bind to one enzyme

-structural change in protein that results in loss (usually permanent) of biological properties
+- structural change in protein that results in loss (usually permanent) of biological properties

-caused by heat and pH
+- caused by heat and pH

 what four factors affect enzyme activity?

-if plenty substrate available, increasing enzyme concentration increase reaction rate
+- if plenty substrate available, increasing enzyme concentration increase reaction rate

-direct positive correlation
+- direct positive correlation

-if concentration enzyme fixed and conc. substrate increase, rate o reation will increase then level
+- if concentration enzyme fixed and conc. substrate increase, rate o reation will increase then level

-enzyme becomes saturated as active sites filled
+- enzyme becomes saturated as active sites filled

 temperature effect on enzyme activity

-higher temperatures increas rate o collision b/twn sub and enzyme
+- higher temperatures increas rate o collision b/twn sub and enzyme

-reaction rate increase
+- reaction rate increase

-however few can tolerate temp above 50 - 60 degress cel
+- however few can tolerate temp above 50 - 60 degress cel

-enzymes have optimal temp
+- enzymes have optimal temp

-above, heat denatures enzyme
+- above, heat denatures enzyme

 pH on enzymes

-all have optimum pH generally b/twn 6 and 8
+- all have optimum pH generally b/twn 6 and 8

-extremes o pH reduce enzyme activity
+- extremes o pH reduce enzyme activity

-both acids and bases denature enzymes
+- both acids and bases denature enzymes

 explain use o lactase in production o lactose free milk

-example o industrial process depending on biotech
+- example o industrial process depending on biotech

-methods are huge and increasing economic importance
+- methods are huge and increasing economic importance

-lactose naturally in milk, -> changed into glucose + galactose by lactase
+- lactose naturally in milk, -> changed into glucose + galactose by lactase

-people intolerant can't produce those enzymes;= diarrhea, cramps, bloating
+- people intolerant can't produce those enzymes;= diarrhea, cramps, bloating

-can consume lactose free milk produced using lactase obtained fr yeast, naturally grows in milk
+- can consume lactose free milk produced using lactase obtained fr yeast, naturally grows in milk

-lactase extracted fr yeast, purified sold as immobilized enzyme
+- lactase extracted fr yeast, purified sold as immobilized enzyme

 - milk passed through column lactase, breaks down lactose = lactose free milk w/o lactase

 - lactase can be added as well

 what do metabolic pathways consist of?